Stirling-Tools/Stirling-Tools.github.io/docs/Server-Admin-Onboarding.md

 ### 11.2: AI Features

 AI is off by default.
-Choose where it runs under **Settings → AI → AI Engine**:
+Choose where it runs under **Settings → Server → AI Engine**:

 - **Run your own engine:** host the AI engine on an internal network with your own model providers.
 Follow [Self-Hosting the AI Engine](./AI/Self-Hosting-the-AI-Engine.md).
 - **Use Stirling Cloud AI:** no engine or provider keys; the work runs on Stirling Cloud and is billed to the linked account.
 Follow [Stirling Cloud AI](./AI/Stirling-Cloud-AI.md).